JoviMetzger/42Project-Inception/README.md

 **Difference Between `args` and `environment`:**

-1. ***args (Build Arguments):***
+1. ***args (Build Arguments):*** <br>
-&emsp;&emsp;- Build-time variables used exclusively during the image build process *(via docker build or docker-compose build)*.
+- Build-time variables used exclusively during the image build process *(via docker build or docker-compose build)*.
-&emsp;&emsp;- Defined in the build section of docker-compose.yml and accessed using ARG in a Dockerfile.
+- Defined in the build section of docker-compose.yml and accessed using ARG in a Dockerfile.
-&emsp;&emsp;- Once the image is built, these values are no longer accessible. <br><br>
+- Once the image is built, these values are no longer accessible. <br><br>

-2. ***environment:***
+2. ***environment:*** <br>
-&emsp;&emsp;- Runtime variables available to the container during execution.
+- Runtime variables available to the container during execution.
-&emsp;&emsp;- These can be defined in docker-compose.yml, and accessed using ENV in a Dockerfile.
+- These can be defined in docker-compose.yml, and accessed using ENV in a Dockerfile.
-&emsp;&emsp;- Accessible to the application within the container via environment variable methods. <br>
+- Accessible to the application within the container via environment variable methods. <br>

 In summary, args are temporary and limited to the image build process, <br>
 while environment variables are persistent during the container's runtime and directly influence the application's behavior. <br><br>